YairElhasid/DB5785_1228_2532/Phase1/README.md

 ## Data Insertion Methods

-We implemented three methods for inserting data into the database, each supporting the creation of consistent data.
+We implemented four methods for inserting data into the database, each supporting the creation of consistent data.

 ### Method 1: Data Generation with Mockaroo
 The Mockaroo service was used to generate random data for the apartments table, which was then loaded into the database.